 Do Your Research

 It’s important to thoroughly prepare before making a Daubert challenge.
-Beginning by researching the scientific or technical issues involved in the expert’s testimony.
+Begin by researching the scientific or technical issues involved in the expert’s testimony.
 After this, you should perform background research on the expert witness, including:

 - The expert’s past publications